tayganr/lakehouse/modules/module02a.md

 ## 5. Pipeline (If Condition)

+In this step, we will add an **If Condition** that will be satisfied if the change count is greater than zero.

 1. Within Activities, search for `If`, and drag the **If condition activity** onto the canvas

     ![ALT](../images/module02a/038.png)